TheKikGen/midiXparser/README.md

     .
 Return the msg type of a midi status (see also getMidiMsgType)

 #### void setMidiMsgFilter(allNoValues value)
-    . filter is defined by combining the followings mask with a BINARY OR :
+    Filter is defined by combining the getMidiMsgTyps mask with a BINARY OR.
+For example "channelVoiceMsgTypeMsk | systemCommonMsgTypeMsk"

-        noneMsgTypeMsk          = 0B0000,
-        channelVoiceMsgTypeMsk  = 0B0001,
-        systemCommonMsgTypeMsk  = 0B0010,
-        realTimeMsgTypeMsk      = 0B0100,
-        sysExMsgTypeMsk         = 0B1000,
-        allMsgTypeMsk           = 0B1111